Blog Post

 - Do you need tools like scheduling, forms, automation, or CRM integration?

-A small cafe might only need a lightweight website with core business info and menu pages.
+A small service business might only need a tight lead-generation site with stronger messaging, CTA flow, and local SEO basics.
 A home inspector may need scheduling and lead routing.
 A retail business with heavy catalog and checkout logic will need a larger build.

 2. Platform choice affects both upfront and long-term cost